jbaker8935/vs1053b_geometry_demo/README.md

 ## What's new
 - Added eight object save slots to vs1053b memory so objects can be switched without reloading via SCI
 - Demo 'M' key will display mixed objects
+- O key selects the drone show.
+I key selects an iron soldier like building destruct

 ## Build / Compile
 - llvm-mos.   i used the version enhanced by andrew2936 in a WSL2 environment.